kenzilai/Photogram/README.md

   <h2>Overview</h2>
 </div>
 <p>

-  Photogram is a dynamic website project to demostrate my development skills of using Django, Bootstrap, PostgreSQL, AWS EC2, Nginx, Gunicorn and Docker.
+  Photogram is a dynamic website project created using Django, Bootstrap, PostgreSQL, AWS EC2, Nginx, Gunicorn and Docker.
 The purpose of this project is to create a masonry layout photo sharing site.
 All sensitive keys in settings are masked off using [django-environ](https://django-environ.readthedocs.io/en/latest/index.html) package.
 All pages are created by [DTL](https://docs.djangoproject.com/en/4.1/ref/templates/language/) and are fully modulized.

   This project is following [Class-based views](https://docs.djangoproject.com/en/4.1/topics/class-based-views/), [MTV](https://python.plainenglish.io/the-mvt-design-pattern-of-django-8fd47c61f582) pattern.

   > Photogram is a dynamic website and the purpose of this project is to showcase my development skills.
 It will be costly to deploy the entire project and register a DNS for the project.
 Therefore, this project won't be deployed online.

 </p>

 <div align="center">